 Regular readers of mine know that I am a great fan of fractal geometry, the Fibonacci sequence, and other numbers of nature.
 Fractals are probably best known to the general public as the trippy graphics found on Grateful Dead posters.
 Fractals are marked by self-similarity, a quality defined as showing similar form at all scales of size.
-I put together a story about fractals found in nature that shows how the numbers show up in nature in everything from rivers
+I put together a story about fractals found in nature that shows how the numbers show up in nature in everything from rivers to lightning.

 0, 1, 1, 2, 3, 5, 8, 13, 21